wilsonmar/OracleATS/Install_12.5.2.md

 8. Wait for the pop-up "Do you want to completely completely remove the selected application and all its features?".
 9. Click Finish.

-#### Remove Oracle Windows Registry Entries:
-1. Open a Run window as Administrator.
-2. Invoke **regedit.exe**
-3. Right-click
-4. Click to navigate to each <a href="#WindowsRegistry">Oracle Window Registry</a>, except "Oracle VM Virtualbox" which is unrelated to OATS.
-5. select Delete
-6. Repeat until all gone.
-7. Reboot machine.

-8. Delete the "C:\OracleATS" directory, or whatever directory is your ORACLE_BASE.
-9. Delete the "C:\Program Files\Oracle" directory.
-10. Empty the contents of your "c:\temp" directory.
-11. Empty Recycle Bin.